Hot Spot (cricket): Use

-The system's principal application in cricket is in deciding whether the ball has struck the batsman's bat or pad – this determination being critical in determining if a batsman is out or not on appeal for LBW or caught.
+The system's principal application in cricket is in deciding whether the ball has struck the batsman's bat or pad – this determination being critical in determining if a batsman is out or not on appeal for lbw or caught.

 In considering whether a batsman is out, it can be difficult when the ball strikes the bat and is then caught by a member of the fielding team.
 It can also be caught in front of the stumps when the ball hits the pad.
 One of the most difficult decisions is whether the ball struck the pad or bat only.
 Or, if it struck both, whether the pad or the bat was struck first.
-If the ball strikes the bat only, or strikes the bat followed by the pad, then the batsman could be out caught but not LBW.
-If the ball strikes the pad in front of the stumps or inline with the stumps, then the batsman could be out LBW but not caught.
-Also, if the ball strikes the pad followed by the bat, then the batsman could be out LBW or out caught if a fielder catches the ball.
+If the ball strikes the bat only, or strikes the bat followed by the pad, then the batsman could be out caught but not lbw.
+If the ball strikes the pad in front of the stumps or inline with the stumps, then the batsman could be out lbw but not caught.
+Also, if the ball strikes the pad followed by the bat, then the batsman could be out lbw or out caught if a fielder catches the ball.
 The batsman's bat and pad are often close together, and it can be very hard to determine by eye which was struck first, whereas the hotspot technology can often resolve the question.

 Hot-spot imagery is also used to show which part of the cricket bat hit the ball, as ideally the batsmen try to "middle" the ball, i.e., hit it where the sweet spot lies.
-Hot spot camera provides some valuable information while analyzing the strokes played by a batsman.
+Hot spot cameras provide some valuable information while analyzing the strokes played by a batsman.

 Mechanism

-Hot Spot uses two infra-red cameras positioned at either end of the ground.
+Hot Spot uses two infrared cameras positioned at either end of the ground.
 These cameras sense and measure heat from friction generated by a collision, such as ball on pad, ball on bat, ball on ground or ball on glove.
 Using a subtraction technique, a series of black-and-white negative frames are generated into a computer, precisely localizing the ball's point of contact.